Inbound university exchange | UniSC | University of the Sunshine Coast, Queensland, Australia

 Disability and accessibility

-UniSC provides an equitable environment so you can fully participate in university life.
-We recognise that disability may be permanent, temporary or variable and provide a range of accessibility support services to students to meet your unique needs and requirements.
+UniSC provides an equitable environment so all students can fully participate in university life.
+We recognise that disability may be permanent, temporary or variable and provide a range of accessibility support services to students to meet their unique needs and requirements.

 Back to top